Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Experiments

-For our experiments, we used data collected from three winter wheat fields, which we refer to as ``A,'' ``B,'' and ``C'', respectively.\footnote{The farm and field names were hidden in order to protect farmers' privacy.} Three crop years of data were collected for each field.
+For our experiments, we used data collected from three winter wheat fields, which we refer to as ``A,'' ``B,'' and ``C'', respectively.
+Three crop years of data were collected for each field.
 The information from the first two years was used to create the training and validation sets (90\% of the data is used for training and 10\% for validation).
 The four methods, AQD, QD+, QD-Ens, and MC-Dropout-PI, were compared using the results from the test set of each field, which consists of data from the last observed year and whose ground-truth yield map is denoted as $Y$.
 The test set was used to generate a predicted yield map of the entire field, $\hat{Y}$, and its corresponding lower and upper bounds, $\hat{Y}_L$ and $\hat{Y}_U$, respectively.

 Fig.~\ref{fig:yield} shows the ground-truth yield map for field ``A'' (darker colors represent lower yield values) along with the uncertainty maps obtained by the four compared methods and their corresponding $PICP$ and $MPIW$ values.
 Field ``A'' is used as a representative field for presenting our results, since we obtained similar results on the other fields.
 Here, we define the uncertainty map $U = \hat{Y}^u - \hat{Y}^\ell$ as a map that contains the PI width of each point of the field (darker colors represent lower PI width and thus lower uncertainty).
 That is, the wider the PI of a given point, the more uncertain its yield prediction.